Why Sites Like Kotaku Deserve to Fail | A Hogwarts Legacy Review Rebuttal

 If it isn’t already apparent, I’m no fan of Kotaku and I haven’t been for a long time for one reason or another, so you can consider that bias while skimming through this next section.
 I visit the site just to read their headlines because it’s rare that there is anything useful to read and similar sites don’t do any better.
 Most of the time, it’s stupid stuff like this that catches my attention and curiosity deems I have to see how dumb it’s going to get.

 The biggest gripe I used to have before they lost their only good remaining reporter was just the click-bait nature of their articles.
 For years, the site must have been dependent on having two-sentence articles with an image or video to house their twenty advertisements per page to pay the bills.
 These days, they’ve shifted their efforts for clicks.
-Rather than just having worthless webpages with no content, Kotaku and their affiliated sites are much more dedicated to pointing fingers at people, and trying to shame any and all who don’t have the same beliefs of their staff with articles like the one I’m analyzing.
+Rather than just having worthless webpages with no content, Kotaku and their affiliated sites are much more dedicated to pointing fingers at people, and trying to shame any and all who don’t have the same beliefs as their staff with articles like the one I’m analyzing.
 As I’ve mentioned already, Hogwarts Legacy has brought out their hatred in full force.
 This article demonstrates how much their hatred for everyone they deem as “other” makes it impossible for them to remain impartial.

 Just a few examples of what you find when you type ‘Hogwarts Legacy’ in the Kotaku search